Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: RESULTS AND DISCUSSION

 Figure \ref{f_cryst_fraction}c shows the total number of determined crystallites divided by the polymer volume fraction $\varphi$ and gives more insight about the crystallization process.
-On small times, we observe a sharp increase (seemingly obeying a power-law dependence) of the number of crystallites, followed by a well-defined maximum around $10^5$ and $10^6$ steps for systems with small and large polymer volume fraction, respectively, and then by a pronounced decrease of the number of crystallites.
-The initial increase represents the nucleation process, when many small crystallites are formed in the system, and this stage of crystallization is finished at the time moment when the overall degree of crystallinity starts to increase, see Fig. \ref{f_cryst_fraction}a.
-After that moment the number of crystallites starts to decrease due to the process of merging of small crystallites into larger ones, which seems to be the main process of further growth of crystallites {\it (is this correct??? may be they also grow due to adding new chains or new parts of chains to crystallites??? to add here some words about the primary and secondary nucleation...)}.
-We would like to emphasize here again that the average size of crystallites stays almost constant {\it (no!!!?? there is $\sim \log t$ increasing?!)} on the time interval $10^7 - 10^8$ DPD steps, while the degree of crystallinity is increasing and the number of crystallites (normalized by the polymer volume fraction) is decreasing {\it (is here some contradiction or not? the degree of crystallinity increases because more amorphous beads become crystalline; the number of crystallites decreases because the crystallites merge together; therefore, the average size of crystallites should grow -- this is inevitable; there are two possibilities -- either the average size of crystallites growth $\sim \log t$ or it saturates to a constant value with time because it reaches the size of the box; TO CHECK -- whether the average size of crystallites reaches the box size already? if yes, then there are definitely strong finite size effect which should be discussed or even studied!)}.
-In our opinion this is {\it (in some content)} similar to the {\it (a?)} two stage crystallization scheme {\it (schemes? two-stage growth? secondary nucleation?)} previously discussed in the literature \cite{Strobl2000}: first, some seeds (precursors) of crystallites occur in a polymer melt, and then these precursors rapidly aggregate to form lamellas \cite{Strobl2000}. {\it (If one interpetes the Strobl's mesophase as a set of small crystalline seeds? spinodal decomposition on early stages followed by nucleation and growth? - but this has been criticized long ago by Muthu! to mention also Sommer's paper on precursor layers at a single crystallite \cite{Luo2011}? length scales available in our simulations allow observation of many crystallite seeds in the simulation box and their growing and merging -- both primary and secondary nucleation AND merging -- this is an excellent result, but this place should be formulated more accurately)} Interestingly, that during the second regime all systems again have very similar behavior, and we can assume (claim? {\bf suspect!!?}) even the existence of a universal power-law decrease of the number of crystallites at late stages of crystallization {\it (however, if the size of crystallites reaches the size of simulation box, then this claim is not quite clear/correct or even just a garbage...)}.
+On small times, we observe a sharp increase of the number of crystallites.
+One can see a well-defined maximum (local crystallization time $\tau$) around $10^6$ and $10^7$ DPD steps for systems with small and large polymer volume fractions, respectively.
+A pronounced decrease of the number of crystallites is consistent with the fast growth of average crystallite size.
+The initial increase represents the nucleation process, when many small crystallites (crystalline seeds) are formed in the system, and this stage of crystallization starts to saturate at the time moment when the overall degree of crystallinity starts to increase, see Fig. \ref{f_cryst_fraction}a.
+After that moment the number of crystallites starts to decrease both due to the process of merging of small crystallites into larger ones and due to adding new chains stems from amorphous sub-phase to crystallites.
+Merging of small crystallites occurs most probably due to filling the space between two crystallites by new chain stems from amorphous phase which becomes crystalline but not due to diffusion of crystallites towards each other.
+To summarize, at the late stages of crystallization process (after $10^7$ DPD steps) the degree of crystallinity and the average size of crystallites are increasing while the number of crystallites is decreasing.
+Increasing of average crystallite size is more slow on the time interval $10^7 - 10^8$ DPD steps where one can even suspect logarithmic dependence.
+It seems that the length and time scales available in our simulations allow observation of many crystallite seeds in the simulation box and their growing and merging.
+We would like to mention that in the movie (see Fig. S3 and movie in Supplementary Material) of the system evolution we have observed both the addition of chain stems to the lateral faces of growing crystallites and the diffusion of chain parts inside crystallites trough their end faces, as it was also observed previously in MD simulations of UA models~\cite{anwar2013crystallization, anwar2015crystallization, Luo2011, Yamamoto2013}.
+In our opinion, our observations are in some content also similar to a two stage crystallization scheme~\cite{Strobl2000}: first, some seeds (precursors) of crystallites occur in a polymer melt, and secondly, these precursors rapidly aggregate to form lamellae.
+Interestingly, that during the second regime all systems have very similar behavior, and we can suspect even the existence of a universal power-law decrease of the number of crystallites at late stages of crystallization.